Sequence and Consequence: Does Stalnaker's Thesis motivate ?

-As it turns out, however, there is variant of van Fraassen's consistency result that uses a different kind of model that does \emph{not} validate Flattening, or anything beyond \stal, that provides something pretty close to \cref{strongfact}.
-The only way in which we weaken \cref{strongfact} is that the antecedent $p$ and the background condition $r$ now both have to be Boolean: we no longer allow zero-degree conditionals or conjunctions thereof.
-The idea of the variant result is to build an order model whose worlds are not \emph{sequences} of protoworlds, but infinitely-branching \emph{trees} of protoworlds---structures that consist of a ``root'' protoworld together with a countable infinity of ``branches'', each of which is itself a tree. \Cref{fig:tree} depicts the structure of such a tree: a particular tree will attach a protoworld to the root and to every branching point.
+As it turns out, however, there is a variant of van Fraassen's result using a different kind of model that does \emph{not} validate Flattening, or anything beyond \stal, and still delivers a pretty strong form of Stalnaker's Thesis, namely $(\mathcal{B}>\mathcal{L}_>\mid\mathcal{B})$.
+The idea of the variant result is to build an order model whose worlds are not \emph{sequences} of protoworlds, but infinitely branching \emph{trees} of protoworlds---structures consisting of a ``root'' protoworld together with a countable infinity of ``branches'', each of which is itself a tree. \Cref{fig:tree} depicts the abstract structure of such a tree: a particular tree will attach a protoworld to the root and to every branching point.